frconor-ebook/meditations/_posts/2025-04-18-the-anniversary-of-the-first-holy-communion-of-st-josemaria.md

 Our Lord speaks very clearly and very eloquently about the great mystery of the Blessed Eucharist, and also in relation to food, to the true food that comes down from heaven.

-Today is the anniversary of the First Holy Communion of our Father, a special Eucharistic day, a day for us to focus a little more on this great mystery.
+Today is the anniversary of the First Holy Communion of our Father \[St. Josemaría\], a special Eucharistic day, a day for us to focus a little more on this great mystery.

 Our Lord tells us that unless we eat His flesh, we shall not have life in us.
 So something flows from the heart of Christ into our heart and gives rise to new life as interior life, that spiritual life which is going to be so very important for the whole of our life here on earth, and also for eternity.